01-edu/public/subjects/tron/tron.en.md

 you have changed your ai behaviour from a random pick of available moves to only going forward.

-- To understand better the way of controling your AI, read the comments inside the Ai file and do a lot of testing.
+- To understand better the way of controlling your AI, read the comments inside the Ai file and do a lot of testing.

 - When peer-corrected, you Ai will be competing against other Ais.
 Be aware that there will be the possibility for the peer-correcter to use his or her own Ai.